superkevin07/The-CLI-Todo/README.md

 ### ABOUT

 This is just a simple tool to generate a **Markdown** file as a To-Do list using the console.
+Recommended to put this exe in an empty folder as this will create the md file in the same folder where the exe is.
 ***

 ### HOW TO USE IT